nycjv321/nycjv321.github.io/_posts/2020-01-07-testing-pyramid-services-pt1.md

 #### Integration Testing

 Integration testing is the act of testing multiple units of code at once. _What does this really mean?_ Well it depends.
 It really is up to you.
-I would argue anything that isn't a unit test can be considered integration tests.
-Modern software is complicated and consist of countless number of nested and interrelated fucntions.
+I would argue anything that isn't a unit test can be considered a form of integration testing.
+Modern software is complicated and consists of countless number of nested and interrelated functions.
 So it becomes a point of further classification, for example: api testing, greybox testing, system testings.
 Some examples of integration tests that come to mind:

 * testing a function that depends on many more functions
 * end-to-end testing (those are a lot of functions 😄)